+%AP_HOME%\Sample\websvc\RequestServiceClientDist-USS.tar

-- 1. Copy the following file from the CA Automation Point server to your remote client computer. - $AP\ HOME%\Sample\websvc\RequestServiceClientDist.zip$ - 2.
-Unzip the file into a directory of your choice. - To obtain documentation about the options for the Request Service command-line application, run the program YourClientUnzipDirectory\RequestService\bin\RequestService.
+- 2. Extract the contents of the file into a directory of your choice. - To obtain documentation about the options for the Request Service command-line application, run the program YourClientUnzipDirectory\RequestService\bin\RequestService.

 Client documentation and samples are also included in the client distribution.